 From the restorative walks we take to clear our minds to the potent botanicals that power our formulas, nature takes centre stage in everything we do here at Koala Eco.
-As a purpose-led, family business, we’re always working on incorporating more earth-friendly practices into Koala Eco, like our switch to using completely recycled and recyclable rPET plastic almost two years ago.
+As a purpose-led, family business, we’re always working on incorporating more earth-friendly practices into Koala Eco, like our switch to using recycled and recyclable rPET plastic bottles almost two years ago.

 While the findings from last year’s United Nations climate conference emphasised the necessity for multinational corporations and world leaders to take immediate action to address the global climate change crisis, there are still ways that we as individuals can reduce our impact on the earth and live more sustainable lifestyles.
 From choosing electric cars to partaking in rewilding projects, these are the sustainably-minded actions we’re working on adopting this year.